davidd-55/SignBot/README.md

 # SignBot - The Hand-Guided Robot
-A neural networks project proposal.
+A neural networks proposal for a controller-less robotics project.